What are Bird Watchers called? [Complete Guide]

 What are Bird Watchers called?

-1. Birders: This term is widely used and refers to individuals who actively seek out and observe birds in their natural habitats.
-Birders often possess a strong interest in and knowledge of avian species, their behavior, and their identification.
+1. Birders: This popular word refers to those who actively seek out and watch birds in their natural habitats.
+Birders love and understand birds, their behavior, and identification.

-3. Twitchers: Twitchers are birders who focus on spotting as many bird species as possible to add to their life list.
-They may travel long distances or participate in competitive events to find rare or elusive birds.
+3. Twitchers: Twitchers want to see as many bird species as possible to complete their life list.
+They may travel far or compete to discover uncommon birds.

 6. Avian enthusiasts: Some bird watchers simply refer to themselves as avian enthusiasts.
 They have a general love and appreciation for birds and enjoy observing them in their natural habitats.